 2. Güerito pepper and lemon sauce

 This one was my husband’s favorite.
-I had to threat him in order for him to stop eating it before I could take a few pictures of this sauce.
+I had to threaten him in order for him to stop eating it before I could take a few pictures of this sauce.

 Makes about half a cup.